 I recommend treating window seals with rubber and vinyl protectant once a month.
 Apply the protectant prior to cleaning your windows.
 Use a generous amount and allow it to penetrate before buffing dry.
 When working in tight areas, use a cotton or foam swab to apply the dressing.
 Use a quick detailing spray to clean off excess protectant from painted surfaces.

 Many cars have badges or emblems sporting the manufacturer’s crest or the name of the automobile.
 These badges are easily cleaned with a soft toothbrush or detailing brush and soapy water.
-If the dirt is stubborn, use a higher-strength cleaner such as 303 Aerospace Cleaner.
+If the dirt is stubborn, use a quality higher-strength cleaner like Aerospace Cleaner made by 303.
 Be sure to flush thoroughly with water after using one of these cleaners.

 After cleaning, protect the badge with a coat of wax or sealant.
 Remove any excess wax with a quick detailing spray and a clean toothbrush or detailing brush.
 If you have old wax buildup or stains you need to remove, try Wax Blaster.

 Car name emblems are often more difficult to clean and wax around than a badge.
 Most often, the emblem is a script that sits right on the paint.
 Waxing around these emblems is a challenge, as a polishing cloth won’t reach between the letters to remove wax residue.
 In this case, use cotton swabs or wrap the head of a tooth brush with a single layer of cotton t-shirt material.